 Since these types of training enhancers are sold under the dietary supplements label – they don’t come under FDA rules.
 It means that their marketing claims are not regulated or scientifically approved!

-This is exactly the reason why we take great care in choosing only the healthiest and safest possible supplements in our Best Pre-Workout for Men and Best Pre-Workout for Women top ten lists!
+This is exactly the reason why we take great care in choosing only the healthiest and safest possible supplements in our Best Pre-Workout and Best Pre-Workout for Women top ten lists!
 Products that are scientifically proven to be safe and provide you with consistent and real results, backed by actual clinical trials!

 We know that there are hundreds of different knock-off products on the market that use sub-par and sometimes even downright dangerous or illegal ingredients while claiming miraculous and unverified results, just so that they can get your money.